 - Worcester Technical High School, Worcester, MA

-As the first place finisher, Kyle Bry was named “Top Notch Welder” and awarded $500 cash, a prize pack of welding tools and supplies, a Bend Off Medallion and a first place trophy.
-His school received a $500 certificate for professional supplies to use in their welding program.
+As the first place winners, Adam Miller Kaminski and Jack Bristol were each awarded $500 cash, a prize pack of welding tools and supplies, and a first place trophy.
+Since both students were from the same school, Blackstone Valley received two $250 gift certificates for professional supplies to use in their welding program.

-The guest speaker at this year’s event was Chuck Borstel, the current Commissioner of the Division of Professional Licensure (DPL) for the Commonwealth of Massachusetts.
-Chuck offered valuable career and life advice for the students.
+The guest speaker at this year’s event was Gregg Conboy, Senior Project Manager at Erland Construction.
+Gregg has over 30 years of experience in the construction industry and offered valuable career and life advice for the students.

 As always, several generous sponsors* donated prizes consisting of “tools of the trade” for the top three winners and the winning school.
-There were enough door prizes this year that no participating student left the event empty handed.
+There were also enough door prizes and gifts that nobody left empty-handed.

 A family-owned business since 1972, Notch Mechanical Constructors specializes in the installation of piping systems for industrial and institutional facilities.
 From our offices in Chicopee and Hudson, Massachusetts, we serve customers in Massachusetts, Connecticut, Rhode Island, and Southern New Hampshire.